Secrets of the Super Psychics

 the first show ever to take on the notoriously litigious Uri Geller.
 They showed how all his parlour tricks could be easily duplicated by jobbing magicians without any help from paranormal powers.

-In 1998 the Broadcasting Standards Commission in the United Kingdom rejected a complaint made by Uri Geller, saying that it "wasn't unfair to have magicians showing how they duplicate those 'psychic feats'."
-The full text of the BSC adjudication is available on the internet at the Open Media website.
+In 1998 the Broadcasting Standards Commission in the United Kingdom rejected a complaint made by Uri Geller.
+Susan Blackmore summarized the conclusions as saying that it, "wasn't unfair to have magicians showing how they duplicate those 'psychic feats', and experts saying there is no reliable scientific evidence for his psychic powers whatsoever".